BrightABOH/BrightABOH.github.io/_posts/2022-01-16-thirdblogpost.md

 For further reading, interested readers should contact the official documentation [here](https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_S5P_NRTI_L3_AER_AI)
 ## 3. Goal
  In this tutorial, we will monitor the progression of the trade winds responsible for the dust storms experienced during  harmattan period with the help of  satellite images.
 In particular, we will monitor when these dust reaches Ghana from the Sahara desert (dust origin).
+We used python programming language and Google Earth Engine as data source and computational platform
 ## 4. La crème de la crème

 To start with, we import the necessary modules and packages!